Recording a Virtual User

 If you are using some external browser (other than Internet Explorer), these options will not work for it.
 So, if you want to record a "clean" session, you should delete the browser cache and cookies in that browser manually.

-Automatically Group Recorded Requests: This option defines how the page elements should be recorded: as sub-requests of the main request (if this option is checked) or as individual requests (if this option is unchecked).
+Automatically Group Recorded Requests: This option defines how the sub-requests of the main request should be recorded: as sub-requests (if this option is checked) or as individual requests (if this option is not checked).
 The following example demonstrates how it works: requests of the first profile are grouped under the main request, requests of the second profile - not grouped.

 Parameterization..: Here you can set rules for searching the dynamic data during recording.
 See Parameterization Settings for details.